OPEN FOR PROJECTS · JULY 2026

 If it's tech and it's quietly stressful, tell me.
 If I can't fix it I'll tell you who can.

 HOW THIS GETS PRICEDPackages above are flat fee.
-Weirder work is hourly or scoped per project.
+Weirder work is hourly or priced per project.
 First conversation is free either way.

 How it actually works.